 My financial situation has changed since applying for Financial Aid.
 Is there a way for reconsideration of my financial aid eligibility?

 Yes, if a student can document that the he/she and/or the student's spouse/parents will be receiving a substantially lower income in the coming tax year then they may complete a "Special Circumstance Form," available in the Financial Aid Office.
 A Financial Aid Administrator will review the student's situation and notify them if adjustments can be made on their FAFSA application.

 I appealed my disqualification of financial aid, but I was denied.
 What else can I do?

 Students have the right to appeal the decision of the Financial Aid Appeal Committee.
 This may be done by submitting a written request to the Assistant Director of Financial Aid, requesting a review of the Financial Aid Appeal Committee's decision.
 The Assistant Director of Financial Aid's decision will be final.

 Students may also look into scholarships and alternative loans.
 For more information, visit the Triton College Financial Aid Office or call us at (708) 456-0300, Ext.
 3155.

 Pending financial aid funds are credited to your account in the Business Office and will be applied to your institutional charges approximately the third week of classes.
 Students with sufficient pending financial aid to cover all tuition and fees may use a portion of the remaining Pell Grant funds to purchase necessary books and supplies in the Triton College Bookstore.

 What happens to any leftover grant money not used for my tuition and fees?

-Any remaining monies after tuition is paid and books are purchased will be issued to students in the form of a check mailed to the home address listed at Triton College within 8 to 10 weeks from the start of the semester.
+Any remaining monies after tuition is paid and books are purchased will be issued to students in the form of a check mailed to the home address listed at Triton College or via direct deposit.

 How do I get my Pell Grant refund check?